-If NOT enclosing a check with your return:

-Maine Revenue Services P. O. Box 1065 Augusta, ME 04332-1065 Maine Revenue Services P.O.
+If enclosing a check with your return: Maine Revenue Services P. O. Box 1065 Augusta, ME 04332-1065 If NOT enclosing a check with your return: Maine Revenue Services P.O.
 Box 1064 Augusta, ME 04332-1064

 Attachments

 - The annual return must include schedules 2P and 3P, if necessary, but do not attach copies of your federal Form 1065 or Form 1120S.
 Maine Revenue Services may request additional information, however, as necessary. - If you have an ownership interest in or you received Maine source income reported on Schedule K-1 from another pass-through entity, attach a statement that includes the name and FEIN of the other pass-through entity(ies).